Ward Village: Waiea

+Waiea once had a Nobu's restaurant upon completion which closed and is now a Jinya Ramen Bar.

 Anaha

 The Anaha tower includes 311 residences, including 73 flats and townhomes.
 Anaha is collaboratively designed by architecture and design firms Solomon Cordwell Buenz and Ben Woo Architects.
 The interiors are designed by designer Woods Bagot and the exterior spaces are created by landscape designer Surface Design of San Francisco.

-Merriman's restaurant will open its first Oahu restaurant at Anaha in Summer 2018.
+A Merriman's restaurant anchors this building.

 IBM Building

 In 2008, a redevelopment plan slated the IBM Building for demolition, but public backlash led to its preservation instead.
 The building was renovated and repurposed by Woods Bagot to be a sales center for Howard Hughes Corporation, as part of the development company's master plan for the surrounding Ward Village development, officially reopening in 2014.
 Howard Hughes built model units in the building for several of their nearby condominiums, and also utilized it as office space; it occupied the second, third, sixth and seventh floors while maintaining an information center on the first.